 Definition of Book Value Per Share Excluding AOCI

 Book value per share excluding AOCI is calculated based upon a non-GAAP financial measure.
-It is calculated by dividing (a) stockholders’ equity excluding AOCI by (b) common shares outstanding, assuming conversion of Series A preferred shares.
+It is calculated by dividing (a) stockholders’ equity excluding AOCI by (b) common shares outstanding.
 We provide book value per share excluding AOCI to enable investors to analyze the amount of our net worth that is primarily attributable to our business operations.
 Management believes book value per share excluding AOCI is useful to investors because it eliminates the effect of items that can fluctuate significantly from period to period, primarily based on changes in interest rates.
 Book value per share is the most directly comparable GAAP measure.
-A reconciliation of book value per share to book value per share excluding AOCI as of March 31, 2013 and 2012 is set forth below.
+A reconciliation of book value per share to book value per share excluding AOCI as of March 31, 2016 and 2015 is set forth below.